 As far as possible benefits of fixing your watch at home are concerned, saving time and money is really it, and are those big enough reasons to repair your watch at home?
 We certainly don't think so, and we're pretty sure our list of pros and cons supports that theory.

-When it comes to the topic of how to repair your watch, the easiest, most economical way is to send your watch in for a repair at a licensed shop like CJ Charles.
+When it comes to the topic of how to repair your new or pre owned watch, the easiest, most economical way is to send your watch in for a repair at a licensed shop like CJ Charles.